 Education & Research Experience

 2013, October – 2015, December.
 Postdoctoral scientist in computational chemistry at the Swiss Federal Institute of Technology – EPF Lausanne (Switzerland).
 Advisor: Prof. U. Roethlisberger

-- 2009, March.
+2009, March.
 Master Degree summa cum laude in Chemistry and Pharmaceutical Technologies.
 University of Salerno (Italy)

-- 2016, May.
-Gender Equality Grant.
-EMBO Laboratory Management Course: Communication & negotiation for female leaders.
+2015, December.
+Advanced post-doctoral research grant from the Swiss National Science Foundation (~$100,000) and gender equality grant (~$4,000) with participation to the EMBO Laboratory Management Course: Communication & negotiation for female leaders.
 14-16 September 2016 (DE)

-- 2011, March.
-PhD mobility grant from the Italian Minister of University and Research for spending 18 months at EPFL, working with U. Rothlisberger and M. Dal Peraro.
+2011, March.
+PhD mobility grant (~12,000 €) from the Italian Ministry of Education, Universities and Research (MIUR) for spending 18 months at EPFL, working with U. Rothlisberger and M. Dal Peraro.

 Honors and Awards

 2017, February.
 First place prize at the 2017 Art and Science image contest to the 61st Biophysical Society meeting, New Orleans (LA, USA)

 2015, February.
 Travel award from the Biophysical Society’s Committee for Professional Opportunities for Women.
 Baltimore (MD, USA)

-- 2014, July.
+2014, July.
 Award from the Institute of Pure and Applied Mathematics (IPAM).
 Summer school on Electronic Structure Theory for Materials and (Bio)Molecules, University of California Los Angeles

 2011, February.
 Award from the Centre Européen de Calcul Atomique et Molécolaire (CECAM).
 School on Hybrid Quantum Mechanics/Molecular Mechanics (QMMM) approaches to biochemistry, Lausanne (CH)

 Grants for Computational Resources

-- 2016, November.
-Awarded as a PI with 225,000 MD Simulation Units (~190,000 USD) on ANTON-2, the world fastest supercomputer, donated by D.E.
+2016, November.
+Awarded 225,000 MD Simulation Units (~$190,000) on ANTON-2, the world fastest supercomputer, donated by D.E.
 Shaw Research to the the National Research Council (NRC)

-- 2012-2014: Key contribution in the awarded PRACE projects (PI.
-Dr. De Vivo), resulting in 13.9 million core hours (8th call) and 5 million core hours (5th call) on the Curie Cluster (FR).
+2012-2014.
+Key contribution in the awarded PRACE projects (PI.
+Dr. De Vivo), resulting in 13.9 million core hours (8th call) and 5 million core hours (5th call) on the Curie supercomputer (FR).